MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-identify-sap-data-sources.md

 ms.custom: think-tank, e2e-sap
 ---

+# Overview
-Digital transformation requires a seamless combination of intelligence derived from data across business operations to help our customers meet their business objectives.
-For enterprise customers typical SAP applications are utilized as enterprise resource planning system (ERP), Line of Business (LoB) SaaS applications, enterprise data-warehouses, business intelligence or integration platforms.
-In SAP, there is so much data locked in silos that could be harnessed to drive business transformation.
-There is a strong momentum of SAP customers to leverage Microsoft Azure as their platform of choice for infrastructure and their SAP workloads.
+Digital transformation requires a seamless combination of intelligence derived from data across business operations for enterprises to meet their business objectives.
+Enterprises typically utilize SAP applications as enterprise resource planning system (ERP), Line of Business (LoB) SaaS applications, enterprise data-warehouses, business intelligence or integration platforms.
+The siloed data in SAP systems could be harnessed to drive business transformation.
+As you progress through your cloud adoption journey and move business critical workloads to Azure, moving SAP workloads to Azure should be considered among your priorities to optimally integrate into your Azure environment.
 Once customers deploy the SAP landscape following best practices from SAP Landing zone accelerator, the next step is innovation with Azure Data Services.
 Hence combining and extending SAP workloads on Azure, deployed and operated as Infrastructure as a Service (IaaS) or SaaS with Azure Data Services, is the logical next step for our customers and partners.
 By combining SAP and non-SAP data and applying advanced data services, such as analytics and AI, customers are extracting real-time and predictive insights for improved business outcomes.

 # Identify SAP Data Sources